dapphub/k-dss/src/dss.md

 # Vow

-The `Vow` is the settlement module for CDPs, managing system debt or excess Dai.
-If CDP are liquidated, their debt is taken over by the `Vow`, which tries to raise dai to cancel it through a [debt auction](#starting-a-debt-auction).
-The `Vow` also receives Dai as stability fees are accumulated.
+The `Vow` is the system's fiscal organ, the recipient of both system surplus and system debt.
+Its function is to cover deficits via [debt auctions](#starting-a-debt-auction) and discharge surpluses via [surplus auctions](#starting-a-surplus-auction).

 ## Specification of behaviours